onlinewolf/friendcipher/README.md

-# friendcrypt
+# FriendCrypt
-Public and new cryptography
+Public and new cryptography for C++ and Java